Occupational Health and Safety Programs and Services

 OSHA Coordinator Program

-To assist OSU colleges/departments in complying with Ohio Public Employment Risk Reduction Program (PERRP) requirements (PERRP has adopted all OSHA standards and regulations), EHS has implemented an OSHA Coordinator Program.
-Each OSU college/department is responsible for assigning OSHA Coordinator responsibilities within the unit.
+To assist Ohio State colleges/departments in complying with Ohio Public Employment Risk Reduction Program (PERRP) requirements (PERRP has adopted all OSHA standards and regulations), EHS has implemented an OSHA Coordinator Program.
+Each Ohio State college/department is responsible for assigning OSHA Coordinator responsibilities within the unit.